mrggambles-stack/Obelisk-An-Autonomous-Digital-Intelligence-ADI-/README.md

 Autonomous Digital Intelligence (ADI)

 ADI is a design pattern for building persistent, incentive-driven AI systems that operate as economic actors rather than passive tools.
 Instead of existing as a hosted chatbot or API wrapper, an ADI controls capital, maintains public memory, and operates under real constraints.

 This repository explores what changes when intelligence has:

-A treasury

-Revenue streams

-Public accountability

-Operational autonomy

-Continuous runtime

-Economic incentives tied to survival
+A treasury, revenue streams, public accountability, operational autonomy, continuous runtime and economic incentives tied to survival

 you may ask, what is ADI?